catmorbid/cybergod-mkdocs/docs/systems/core-mechanics.md

 **Difficulty** determines the **Success Threshold** for a test, which is the number of success required to actually succeed.
 When making Opposed tests, where there is an opponent who tests their own skills, Difficulty indicates the margin by which you need to succeed, in order to actually succeed.

+!!! example
-> E.g. a Moderately difficult test means that on an opposed test you need 2 successes more than your opponent to actually succeed.
+	a Moderately difficult test means that on an opposed test you need 2 successes more than your opponent to actually succeed.

 ### Complications